satani99/connector_detector_1/README.md

 # Exporting the model

-After training is complpeted, I exported the model.
+After training is completed, I exported the model.
 Converted the training checkpoints to a protobuf(pb) file.

 # Deploying the model